-This DSP application provides each lot with access to an adjacent private street or alley, in accordance with Subtitle 24 of the Prince George's County Code and as further approved by the Planning Board on January 5, 2023 with PPS 4-20015.
+This DSP application provides each lot with access to an adjacent private street or alley, in accordance with Subtitle 24 of the Prince George's County Code and as further approved with PPS 4-20015.
+This requirement was reviewed and approved by the Planning Board on January 5, 2023.